lukejharmon/lanyon/chapters_preref/chapter3_bmintro_pre.md

 ### Brownian motion under genetic drift

-The simplest way to obtain Brownian evolution of characters is when evolutionary change is neutral, with traits changing only due to genetic drift. (e.g. Lande 1976).
+The simplest way to obtain Brownian evolution of characters is when evolutionary change is neutral, with traits changing only due to genetic drift. [e.g. @Lande1976-ol].
 To show this, we will create a simple model.
 We will assume that a character is influenced by many genes, each of small effect, and that the value of the character does not affect fitness.
 Finally, we assume that mutations are random and have small effects on the character, as specified below.
 These assumptions probably seem unrealistic, especially if you are thinking of a trait like the body size of a lizard!
 But we will see later that we can also derive Brownian motion under other models, some of which involve selection.

 We again consider the mean value of this trait, z ̅, in a population with a variance effective population size of Ne.
 Variance effective population size is the effective population size of a model population with random mating, no substructure, and constant population size that would have quantitative genetic properties equal to our actual population.
-All of this is a bit beyond the scope of this book (but see Templeton xxx).
+All of this is a bit beyond the scope of this book [but see @Templeton2006-ra].
 But writing Ne instead of N allows us to develop the model without worrying about all of the extra assumptions we would have to make about how individuals mate and how populations are distributed over time and space.

 Under this model, since there is no selection, the phenotypic character will change due only to mutations and genetic drift.
 We can model this process in a number of ways, but the simplest uses an infinite alleles model.
 Under this model, mutations occur randomly and have random phenotypic effects – we can say that mutations are drawn at random from a distribution with mean 0 and mutational variance  .
 This model assumes that the number of alleles is so large that there is effectively no chance of mutations happening to the same allele more than once.
 The alleles in the population then change in frequency through time due to genetic drift.
 Drift and mutation together, then, determine the dynamics of the mean trait through time.